CashewRose/InitialReactPractice/README.md

 Use foreign keys to assign cars and pets to a person.

 Once that's done, update your `componentDidMount` function to load all the related data, and use `setState` when each response comes back.

+# NavBar Challenge

+Create a navigation bar for your application with three links in it.

+1. Home
+1. Projects
+1. About Me

+The home page should display the following information.

+1. Your name
+1. List of technologies you've learned so far

+The projects page should list the name and a link to the repo for each group project that you've worked on so far.

+The about me page should display any other interesting information about yourself that you want others to know.

+1. Favorite frogs
+1. Places you've traveled
+1. Comic book collection

+etc...